The Best AI Email Client for Teams

 That is AI working inside the workflow, not next to it.

-The local AI model (BM1) does categorization closer to the data, which means it runs faster and keeps sensitive email content from passing through remote inference for every classification decision.
+The local AI model (BM1) does labeling closer to the data, which means it runs faster and keeps sensitive email content from passing through remote inference for every classification decision.

 What to look for if you are evaluating AI email tools